Rugby-Jones aims to make England self-reliant

-June 6 England head coach Eddie Jones said he aims to foster responsibility and self-reliance in the squad to build a top quality team ahead of the 2019 World Cup in Japan.
+June 6 (Reuters) - England head coach Eddie Jones said he aims to foster responsibility and self-reliance in the squad to build a top quality team ahead of the 2019 World Cup in Japan.

 England have been accused of inflexibility and sticking to gameplays too strictly and Jones, who previously coached the Brave Blossoms, is confident that nurturing independence is the key to dealing with issues on and off the field.
 "We very much want to have two levels of management, one is the staff, one is the players," Jones told British media.
 "We want the players to be responsible, self-driven, self-reliant.